Frequently Asked Questions About Crete: Learn All You Need to Know About the Island!

 questions about crete

-It is a great idea for those touring the island, in fact, we used to do this when we were still not living in Crete.
+It is a great idea for those touring the island we used to do this when we were still not living in Crete.

-However, if you plan to visit only one region during your travels, this can be inconvenient, even if you save on the ticket fare, you will be spending a lot on taxi or transfer.
+However, if you plan to visit only one region during your travels, this can be inconvenient.
+Even if you save on the ticket fare, you will spend a lot on taxis or transfers.

 How long does it take to drive from one end of Crete to the other?